MauriceWagner224/Pygame-Platformer/README.md

 either install from path: `C:\Users\Username\Downloads\pygame-2.3.0-cp311-cp311-win_amd64.whl` (example) or navigate the command prompt to the folder containing the pygame wheel-file.

-If you have problems installing pygame, like me.
+If you have problems installing pygame.
 These parameters might help:
 `--disable-pip-version-check`

 `--force-reinstall`